 - Use automated testing to test all of your code.
 I recommend using Test Driven Development (TDD) as it helps developers to tie down how the code should behave, explore all of the variations of input parameters and means that code can be tested as soon as it is written.
 My recommended approach is:

 - Write your unit tests, integration tests and empty application classes.

 - Run all of your tests and confirm they fail.

 - Start writing your application code from the inside out – first write the methods that can be unit tested and rerun the unit tests.
-Then, when you get to writing the code that can only be tested by running your system tests, if the tests fail, you know the error can only be in the portions of code that aren’t covered by your unit tests.
+Then, when you get to writing the code that can only be tested by running your integration tests, if the tests fail, you know the error can only be in the portions of code that aren’t covered by your unit tests.

 - If your app has a web API, you’ll probably need web testing as well as code level testing.
 I recommend Selenium.

 - You want to be able to run your tests quickly and easily, so as many of them as possible should be unit tests that only need the compiled class under test, rather than system tests, that need your entire app running.
 Remember you can use mocks, stubs and in-memory databases to make more of your tests into unit tests.
 The TestNG book has lots of good info on this.